aalto-ics-kepaco/retention_order_prediction/data/raw/Impact/README.md

 For the metabolite identification experiments we downloaded the retention times provided by the Department of Chemistry of the University of Athens from Massbank.

-## Pre-processing
+## Data filtering

-We only consider entries where the
+We only consider entries where:

 - AC$MASS_SPECTROMETRY: MS_TYPE == MS2
 - AC$MASS_SPECTROMETRY: ION_MODE == POSITIVE
-- retentiom time >= 1min
+- retentiom time >= 1min.
-- relative retention time difference

-For the metabolite identification experiments we downloaded the retention times of 342 molecules.
+When multiple retention times for single compound where available, than we only added the lowest retention time to our dataset.
+We removed molecular structures for which the relative retention time difference of multiple measurements was greater than 5%.

+We furthermore removed 8 compounds due to difficulties calculating the molecular fingerprints from their structure.

+The described data filtering left us with 342 (molecular structure, retention-times) -tuples.

 ## References